Leo Müller

-Leo Müller (from 1938 Miler; 1894–1941) was Croatian industrialist, entrepreneur, philanthropist and second son of well known Croatian industrialist Adolf Müller.
+Leo Müller (from 1938 Miler; 1894–1941) was a Croatian industrialist, entrepreneur, philanthropist and second son of well known Croatian industrialist Adolf Müller.

 Family and personal life

-Müller was born in Zagreb to a wealthy and influential Jewish family of Adolf Müller.
-He had an older brother Alfred Müller, also entrepreneur.
+Müller was born in Zagreb into the wealthy and influential Jewish family of Adolf Müller.
+He had an older brother Alfred Müller, also an entrepreneur.
 Müller was married to Nada (née Spitzer) with whom he had three sons, Marijan, Rajko and Branko.
 Müller fought in World War I as an officer in the Austro-Hungarian Army.
 He was a member of the National Council of the State of Slovenes, Croats and Serbs.
-In 1938, on the eve of World War II, Müller, his brother and their families converted to Catholicism and change their surname to Miler due to political situation and antisemitism caused by Nazi propaganda.
-In 1939, with his wife and two sons Müller moved to London, while his youngest son Branko stayed in Zagreb with his governess.
+In 1938, on the eve of World War II, Müller, his brother and their families converted to Catholicism and changed their surname to Miler due to the worsening political situation and rising antisemitism fuelled by Nazi propaganda.
+In 1939, with his wife and two older sons, Müller moved to London, while his youngest son Branko remained in Zagreb with his governess.
 At the beginning of World War II, Müller returned to Zagreb for his son.
-Müller arranged that his son and governess move to Kosovska Mitrovica where he had a mine.
-Müller refused to believe that like other Jews he will be arrested and deported to concentration camp.
+Müller arranged for his son and governess to move to Kosovska Mitrovica where he had a mine.
+Müller refused to believe that like other Jews he would be arrested and deported to a concentration camp.
 Cardinal Aloysius Stepinac urged Ante Pavelić to save Müller, but in November, 1941 Müller was killed at the Jasenovac concentration camp.
-After the war Müller's wife returned to Zagreb and sought the return of the Müller's family seized property, but without success.
+After the war, Müller's wife returned to Zagreb and sought the return of the Müller family’s seized property, but without success.
 His eldest son, Marijan, made Aliyah to Israel in the 1940s.
-Müller two other sons, Rajko and Branko stayed in Zagreb with their mother.
-Both of them were skilled athletes.
+Müller’s two other sons, Rajko and Branko stayed in Zagreb with their mother.
+Both of them were gifted athletes.
 After graduation at the Faculty of Kinesiology at the University of Zagreb, Branko Müller moved to Freiburg where he worked as a professor of athletics.